fanqingsong/fastapi-hive/docs/how.md

 Note:

-1. xxx is defined in packages/heartbeat/router.py
+1. xxx url path is defined in endpoint_packages/heartbeat/router.py
-2. yyy is defined in packages/prediction/router.py
+2. yyy url path is defined in endpoint_packages/prediction/router.py

-if your app don't want display package name in URL, you can turn on HIDE_PACKAGE_IN_URL of configuration.
+if your app don't want to display package name in URL, you can turn on HIDE_PACKAGE_IN_URL of configuration, After turnning off, the endpoint URLs will be like:

 ```text
 {API_PREFIX}/heartbeat/xxx